Online ordering available for quick and convenient in-store pick-up

 I-502 "marijuana reform" was an initiative to the Washington State Legislature, which appeared on the November 2012 general ballot, passing by a margin of approximately 56 to 44 percent.
 Voters in Washington State made history by passing I-502, which legalizes, taxes, and regulates marijuana for adults age 21 and over.
 According to the Secretary of State's office, the measure shall "license and regulate marijuana production, distribution, and possession for persons over twenty-one; remove state-law criminal and civil penalties for activities that it authorizes; tax marijuana sales; and earmark marijuana-related revenues."

-Q: Where can I buy marijuana in Washington State?
+Q: Where can I buy cannabis in Washington State?

 A: At our store, Cascade Kropz, located in Arlington, WA!!
 Cascade Kropz is a recreational cannabis retail store licensed in accordance with the Washington State Liquor & Cannabis Control Board.
 Our store is devoted only to the sale of cannabis and cannabis products.
 However, cannabis consumption of any kind is strictly prohibited on the premises.